hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - a transport mechanism (data exchange) of cyber threat intelligence information in STIX format
     - used to author and exchange STIX documents among participants
     - capabilities: 1) push messaging; 2) pull messaging; 3) discovery <- automated exchange
+    - functions
+      - <span style="color: #bb6600;">exchange</span> trusted anomaly intelligence information
+      - determine how threat intelligence information <span style="color: #bb6600;">relayed</span>
   - STIX (Structured Threat Information eXpression)
-    - a standardized language developed in a collaborative way to represent structured information about cyber threats
+    - a standardized language developed in a collaborative way to represent <span style="color: #bb6600;">structured information</span> about cyber threats
     - shared, stored, and otherwise used in a consistent manner

+- OpenIOC
+  - an open framework, meant for sharing threat intelligence information in a <span style="color: #bb6600;">machine-readable format</span>
+  - developed by the American cybersecurity firm MANDIANT in November 2011
+  - in eXtensible Markup Language (XML) format
+  - easily customized for additional intelligence so that incident responders can translate their knowledge into a standard format
+  - leverage this format to share threat-related latest Indicators of Compromise (IoCs) with other organizations, enabling real-time protection against the latest threats

 - Common Vulnerabilities and Exposures (CVE)
   - an identifier assigned to vulnerability disclosured by vendors, security researchers, and vulnerability coordination centers